Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Coherence specifications

-A frequently applied quantity for structure identification is the Eulerian velocity gradient tensor $\nabla \bm{u}$, which is often investigated in the decomposed form $\nabla \bm{u} = \bm{S} + \bm{W}$, with $\bm{S} = (\nabla \bm{u} + (\nabla \bm{u})^T)/2$ the symmetric strain-rate tensor and $\bm{W} = (\nabla \bm{u} - (\nabla \bm{u})^T)/2$ the skew-symmetric spin-rate tensor.
-The usage of invariants from $\nabla \bm{u}$ and its tensor decomposition have led to numerous identification schemes listed in chronological order: \begin{itemize} \item $Q$-criterion by Hunt et al. \cite{HuntWrayMoin1988} separating vorticity from strain dominated regions \item $\Delta$-criterion by Chong et al. \cite{ChongPerryCantwell1990} identifying regions of complex eigenvalues of the velocity gradient tensor \item $\lambda_2$-criterion by Jeong et al. \cite{JeongHussain1995} identifying local pressure minima \item Refined Q-criterion by higher-order terms to include acceleration effects by Hua et al. \cite{HuaKlein1998} \item Swirling strength criterion $\lambda_{ci}$ by Zhou et al. \cite{ZhouAdrianBalachandarKendall1999} determining local swirling rates inside a vortex \item Enhanced version of the swirling strength criterion by Chakraborty et al. \cite{ChakrabortyBalachandarAdrian2005} defining an inverse spiraling compactness $\lambda_{cr}/\lambda_{ci}$ \end{itemize}

-However, as pointed out by Haller et al. \cite{Haller2005,HallerHadjighasemFarazmandHuhn2016}, all of these methods face the problem of \textit{objectivity}.
-This means that a physical quantity is invariant under Eulerian frame changes.
-Therefore, for the sake of simplicity we restrict ourselves only to the very first definition, which is the $Q$-criterion \cite{HuntWrayMoin1988}, whose two-dimensional equivalent resembles the Okubo-Weiss criterion \cite{Okubo1970,Weiss1991}.
+A frequently applied quantity for structure identification is the Eulerian velocity gradient tensor $\nabla \boldsymbol{u}$, which is often investigated in decomposed form $\nabla \boldsymbol{u} = \mathsfbi{S} + \mathsfbi{W}$, with $\mathsfbi{S} = (\nabla \boldsymbol{u} + (\nabla \boldsymbol{u})^T)/2$ the symmetric strain-rate tensor and $\mathsfbi{W} = (\nabla \boldsymbol{u} - (\nabla \boldsymbol{u})^T)/2$ the skew-symmetric spin tensor.
+The usage of invariants of $\nabla \boldsymbol{u}$, e.g. the eigenvalues or the trace, and of its tensor decomposition have led to numerous identification schemes, see, e.g. \citep{HuntWrayMoin1988,ChongPerryCantwell1990,JeongHussain1995, HuaKlein1998,ZhouAdrianBalachandarKendall1999,ChakrabortyBalachandarAdrian2005}.
+However, all of these methods face the problem of \textit{objectivity} \citep{Haller2005,HallerHadjighasemFarazmandHuhn2016}, i.e. they lack invariance under certain transformations of the frame of reference which combine rotation and translation.
+Thus for the sake of simplicity, we restrict ourselves to the well-known $Q$-criterion \citep{HuntWrayMoin1988}, whose two-dimensional equivalent resembles the OW criterion.
 It is defined as